BPHarris/.dotfiles/.github/README.md

 ### Set `udev` Rules

 There are some `udev` rules in `.config/udev/rules.d/*.rules` which must be symlinked to `/etc/udev/rules.d/*.rules` to take effect.
-These are optional and I only use them on my laptop.
+These are optional, and I only use them on my laptop.

 These rules include: